spinningcat/Person-On-Duty/README.md

-#####*Feature Plan (Future)*
+##### *Feature Plan (Future)*

 1. **In the datepicker's title you select month and year with dropdown.
 Make it like windows calendar's esque is in future plan.
 You click month to get all months in a box.
-And you click year in the datepicker's title to get years inside year box**
+And you click year in the datepicker's title to get years inside year box.**
 2. **Lets say you choose a date from may and we are in January.
-Showing all calendars seperately at the same time . **
+Showing all calendars seperately at the same time.**
-3. **To show official holidays either in the jquery ui datepicker or in jqx calendar**
+3. **To show official holidays either in the jquery ui datepicker or in jqx calendar.**

-#####"The working flow of this projet*
+##### "The working flow of this projet*

 1. **Select the department from first dropdown.**
 2. **Select a person name from second dropdown.**